Challenging Drug Test Results: When Lab Evidence Is Questionable

 Drugs that offer very limited possibility of becoming physically or psychologically dependent and are often prescribed medically.

--Clonzaepam (Klonpin, Valpax, etc.)
+- Clonzaepam (Klonpin, Valpax, etc.)

--Valium - Schedule 5:
+Schedule 5:

 Drugs that have very little risk of addiction and are prescribed medications.
 These drugs may sometimes be higher scheduled drugs in lower amounts.

--Cough medicines (with codeine)
+- Cough medicines (with codeine)

--Zolpidem (Ambien, Stillnox, Zolpimist)
+- Zolpidem (Ambien, Stillnox, Zolpimist)

 Pennsylvania Drug Charges & Penalties